Lothians Accidents 1901-1914

 20 October 1902

+Pettigrew was 44 years of age, and married Russell was 33 years of age, married, with six of a family.
+Patrick also was married, and of years old.
 This is the most serious mining accident that has taken place in Fauldhouse for over thirty years.
-This is considered a very safe mining district, there being no firedamp.
-There is a large amount of water in all the workings and when the alarm was given no one could understand how a pit in this locality could possibly take fire.
-When visited yesterday morning smoke was issuing in clouds from the shaft and it is not known how the fire originated.
+It is considered a very safe mining district, there being no fire damp.
+There is a large amount of water in all the workings, and when the alarm was given no one could understand how a pit in this locality could possibly take fire.
+When it was visited this morning smoke was issuing in clouds from the shaft.
+It is not known how the fire originated.

 27 February 1903